The-Known-Galaxy/archives/sith/foremost_of_the_order/darth_havok/darth_havok.md

 Following the resignation of Darth Reavion, otherwise known as Notom and the previous Will of the Dark Lord,  the Dark Lord Validus had deemed Havok fit to serve as his replacement.
 His ascension to the Powerbase had all but cemented his legacy within the order, and to this day, he continues to serve the Dark Lord faithfully.
-Havok continues to work hard, as he has always done, and it is doubtless that he will go down as one of the order’s greatest leaders.
+Havok continues to work hard, as he has always done, and it is doubtless that he will go down as one of the orderâ€™s greatest leaders.

 # Achievements

 Although his achievements are far too vast to list, some of his greater ones will be documented.

-- Havok authored the Doctrine of the Sith, the basis of our order’s laws which are still used today.
+- Havok authored the Doctrine of the Sith, the basis of our orderâ€™s laws which are still used today.

 - Havok became Commandant of the Temple Guard within The Jedi Order, creating a reputation for them that none could question.